Managing Stock Levels

 Calculation is as follows:

-Count On Hand less the sum of all order item quantities for orders that are complete and are neither shipped nor cancelled.
+Count On Hand minus the sum of all Order Product quantities for orders that:

-There are two Custom Metadata Types that determine behaviour for Stock Management:
+There are two Custom Metadata Types that determine what orders statuses equate to products being shipped or cancelled:

 Order Shipped

 If you move the status from a shipped status to a non-shipped status, the Count on Hand reductions will be reverted.
-If you have Order Statuses past the initial shipped status that are not a canceled status, you will need to also set those later statuses as shipped statuses in the metadata so Count on Hand does not revert when moving to those statuses.
+If you have order statuses later than the initial shipped status, you may want to consider also setting those later statuses as shipped statuses in the metadata so Count on Hand does not revert when moving to those statuses.

 Order Cancelled